Table of Contents

 - Swollen or hard abdomen

-Because of the severity of Peritonitis, your dog may be unwilling to move or might go into shock.
+Because of the severity of peritonitis, your dog may be unwilling to move or might go into shock.

-Treatment for Peritonitis includes surgery, IV fluids, and other medications.
+Treatment for peritonitis includes surgery, IV fluids, and other medications.

 3. Cushing’s Syndrome